mvolkmann/blog/src/webassembly.md

 | `nop`           |  0  |  0  |  0  | no operation                                                           |
 | `select`        |  0  |  3  |  0  | takes two values and a condition; returns 1st if true and 2nd if false |

-The number of stack values used by `call` and `call_indirect` matches the number of parameters in the function signature.
+The number of stack values used by `call` and `call_indirect` matches the number of parameters in the signature of the function being called.

 We saw an example of using the `call` instruction in the `factorial` function defined in the "Control Instructions" section.

-We have seen many examples of using the `const` instruction.
+We have seen many examples of using the `const` instruction to push a constant value onto the stack.

 We saw an example of using the `drop` instruction in the `blockWithResult` function